 Originally from California, she grew up in the mountains and vineyards of the California Central Coast before moving to the green hills and trees (so many trees – and wow, water) of Virginia.
-She enjoys fiction, film, classic music (whether Bach or classic rock), and on rare occasions, amateur photography.
-The photos on this website, except for the one above, are her work, as are some of the photos on the Nau Center website.
+She enjoys fiction, film, classic music (whether Bach or classic rock), and amateur photography.
+Starting out her academic career as a music major, she is still known to break out in song unexpectedly and make her students sing during class.

 You can follow Stephanie on Twitter or Instagram at the handles @SKayLawton.